jmh666/RICounter/README.md

 Assumes that all ec2 reservations are for the same platform and tenancy.

-Will use roles or environment variables to authenticate itself to the EC2 API.
+If an AWS profile (or profiles) are specified, those will be used.
+Otherwise, will use roles or environment variables to authenticate itself to the EC2 API.

+Be sure to understand how cross-account billing of reserved instances works if you're going to specify multiple profiles.
+It is useful in the scenario where a payer account has all of the reservations and the child accounts have the actual instances.
+It will be extremely misleading in a scenario where reservations and accounts are scattered between the various accounts